What is QA Testing?

 Testing selected test cases based on code changes and impact analysis.

-Selection Criteria:
+My Selection Criteria:

 High Priority:

-- • Recently modified areas
+- • Security-related areas

 Medium Priority: